-Most of all peel and stick installation issues reported involve a "very experienced" installer while normal customers who install themselves our wallpapers report way less issues.
-We’ve found some common ground among all the installer troubles and want to share with you the things we have learned along the way.
+We’ve found some common ground among installer troubles and want to share with you the things we've learned along the way.

 Hire a professional the right way

-It is always useful to hand them samples of the actual thing you want to purchase so they can check beforehand what they will be installing.
+It is also useful to hand them samples of the actual thing so they can check the goods.

-Stick to Traditional Materials with an Old School Wallpaper Installer
+Stick to Traditional Materials with a Professional Wallpaper Installer

-Out Traditional Pre-pasted is a strong material and even when used with extra glue it can be removed by stripping in a single piece, it won’t tear in little pieces while trying to remove it (like old school wallpaper) Just make sure your installer uses a strippable glue.
+Our Traditional Pre-pasted is a great material and can be removed by adding water, it won’t tear in little pieces while trying to remove it (like old school wallpaper) .
+It the the perfect "removable" wallpaper option for a professional installer.

-Look for a pro who is willing to assess your walls prior to wallpapering, pass by your house and look at your wall before saying yes.
-Never trust someone who tells you yes on the phone, and will arrive to check on the wallpaper and the wall the day of the install.
-Your wall might need some repairs or be smooth out if it’s textured and these steps need to be done and let dry before installing a wallpaper.
+Look for a pro who assess your wall prior wallpapering.
+Send them pictures, anything that can help determine the requirements of your surface.
+Your wall might need some repairs or be smoothen out if it’s textured and these steps need to be done and let dry before installing a wallpaper.

 Be very careful if your wall is textured.